Hip-hop therapy: Global use

 A European-based music program called COOL helps young and disadvantaged youth in Scotland.
-This program works with youth in low-income households, or who have experienced abuse or trauma and encourages them to open up through music, especially Hip Hop.
+This program works with youth in low-income households, or who have experienced abuse or trauma and encourages them to open up through music, especially hip-hop.
 The program helps youth gain confidence in themselves, take part in productive activities, attend school, and overall it offers support to improve their mental well-being.
+In October 2019, in Barcelona, Spain, a pilot study was created to study the potential healing properties of Music and Hip-Hop Therapy for young asylum seekers and unaccompanied minors between the ages of 14 and 20.